nawawi/buildstack/README.md

-buildstack
+BuildStack
 ==========

-BuildStack is a set of shell scripts that makes it easy to generate a complete Cenbia WebStack
+BuildStack is a set of shell scripts that makes it easy to compile  Apache, FastCGI, PHP-FPM and mariaDB as one component for a Cenbia WebStack.